rushp28/StockSurge/README.md

 ## Features

-### Authorized Admin Login

-The user must login with the admin credentials to gain access to the application.
+1. **Authorized Admin Login** - The user must login with the admin credentials to gain access to the application.

-### Create New Stock Items

-The user can create new stock items.
+2. **Create New Stock Items** - Users can easily create new stock items to add to the inventory.

-### Remove Unused Stock Items

-The user can remove unused stock items.

-### Adjust a Stock Item's Quantity

-The user can add or remove from a stock item's quantity.

-### View Transaction Logs

-The user can view transaction logs for each transaction that has occured as mentioned above.

-### View Stock Levels

-The user can view the stock levels for each stock item.
+3. **Remove Unused Stock Items** - Users have the ability to remove any stock items that are no longer needed or in use.
+4. **Adjust a Stock Item's Quantity** - Users are empowered to modify the quantity of stock items by adding to or subtracting from their current quantity.
+5. **View Transaction Logs** - Users can conveniently access transaction logs, which provide a detailed record of each transaction carried out within the application.
+6. **View Stock Levels** - Users can effortlessly monitor the stock levels of all stock items, ensuring they are aware of current inventory levels at all times.

+##

 Gain administrative access with the following credentials: